Castrol Awards for Cricketing Excellence: Castrol Indian Cricketer of the Year Award

 Points are then allotted to each player in each of the categories in descending order.
 Thus, the highest scorer in tests gets 10 points, the second-highest gets 9 points, the third-highest gets 8 and so on.
 Similarly, the highest scorer in one-day internationals gets 10 points, the second highest gets 9 and so on.
 The same holds for the other categories.

 At the end of the Castrol Year, the aggregate of the points gained by every player in all ten categories is computed and the players with the top five aggregates are declared the nominees for the Castrol Indian Cricketer of the Year Award.

 In the second stage, a 'ballot form' comprising the names of the five nominees and a summary of their performances in tests and one-day internationals (with stats) is sent to all the living cricketers who have represented India in at least one test or five one-day internationals.
 They are asked to 'vote' for one of the five nominees and the player who receives the highest number of votes is declared the winner.
 The voting is by secret ballot and is monitored by Professional Management Group.

-This award is not at all related to any kind of monitory gain for cricketers.
-But it confirms the brand value of them, just like any other prestigious awards.
-In 2010 and 2011, Sachin Tendulkar and MS Dhoni received the Castrol Indian cricketer of the year awards.
-These reputation and great performance increased their earnings.
-Still both of them are listed as the top 10 richest cricketers in the world.
+In 2010 and 2011, Sachin Tendulkar and MS Dhoni respectively received the Castrol Indian Cricketer of the Year award.
+The award does not include a direct monetary component, but has been regarded as a recognition of a player's performance and public profile.